 Robin Hudson is our President and Chief Executive Officer.
 She is a proud stay-at-home mom to her son Sean.
 Sean was diagnosed with Microcephaly in utero but it wasn’t until age three that her and her husband learned that he also had Polymicrogyria.
 Through all the struggles and unanswered questions about his future, Robin has come to know that Sean is living proof that there is hope!
 Robin comes to us with experience in working with a nonprofit organization.
+She has a background in Retail Management as well as Retail Merchandising and she also studied Business as well as Sociology and Criminal Justice.
 She is truly dedicated to raising awareness of this disorder and finding ways to help other children and families who have been, or will be diagnosed in the coming days.
 Robin has been proudly serving on the Board of Directors since the organizations inception in 2012, and has held the position of President/CEO since 2015.
 She believes that “TOGETHER, we WILL unlock the Mysteries of PMG!”

 Natalie Fregoso is our Vice President and Treasurer.
 She began serving on the board in 2014 as Secretary.
 She is a Legal Assistant for an estate planning law firm, wife and mother of two.
 Natalie could tell there was cause for concern for her youngest daughter, Gabrielle, when she was only four months of age.
 The family doctor wasn’t as concerned, but never doubt a mother’s intuition.
 Natalie kept voicing her concerns and was finally referred to a neurologist.
 The attentive neurologist immediately agreed with her concerns, did an MRI and Gabrielle was diagnosed with Bilateral Diffused Polymicrogyria in February of 2014.
 Gabrielle also suffers from hypotonia, developmental delays, Microcephaly and absent seizures.
 The family is very involved in their church and trust that standing together, and in prayer, we will unlock the mysteries of PMG.